Kicksaw-Consulting/kicksaw-integration-utils/README.md

 - Push the error report to an error folder in the same bucket
 - Push an object to Salesforce that details information about the above execution

+2nd typical use case:

+- Start an AWS Step Function
+- Pass the payload to the KicksawSalesforce client and create an execution object, recording this payload
+- upsert a bunch of data, parsing the responses
+- if any errors, push error objects into salesforce, chidling them to the execution object above

 # High-level Example

 Using the `Orchestrator` class, you can skip manually setting up a lot of the above